How can I participate in ministry with all these kiddo’s running around?

 When a family can participate in ministry together, especially from the youngest of years, there is no doubt that it cultivates hearts that are naturally bent toward the poor… towards one’s brothers and sisters in Christ… bringing forth a very rich harvest of connectedness to the other.

 Imagine your little ones, while running about and maybe even chasing the butterflies, they stop to help you water the garden, help you pick the vegetables and bring that fruit into the Outreach Office.
 Asking you questions and seeing the place on the Church grounds where the poor are served (not interacting with the poor but seeing the space) and all the while silently growing up, knowing that the call of our Catholic faith is to recognize all those around us who may need from our surplus and reaching out as we can to assist.
 It is the smallest of things that we do that connects our families into the faith that we wish to hand on.
 And while you’re coming this way anyway for ministry, pack a sack lunch and spend some time with each other on the playground afterward.

 We could not only utilize someone who would like to be a coordinator to manage the schedule of volunteers for planting and watering and harvesting (very simply this would be someone to get the word out via email to those on the team), in addition we need families to do the initial planting and/or families to help water and harvest during the spring/summer on a rotation schedule.
 This is a GREAT ministry for all of you out there with young children in your families.
 A wonderful way for everyone to be in ministry together – which is rare to find.
 Contact Tina @ 757-595-0385 ext.
-118 or email@example.com, if you are interested in more information or would like to volunteer.March 28, 2018 by Mount Carmel in Outreach
+118 or email@example.com, if you are interested in more information or would like to volunteer.by in Outreach